addania/coding/src/pages/React_Router.md

 ![](https://i.imgur.com/axjkYSi.jpg "Photo by Traversy Media from Pexels")

 > React is mainly used to build single page application.
 But wait, single?
-Who wants to be single? :) We want more pages, right?
+Who wants to be `single`? :) We want more pages, right?
 Then how to do it in React?
-How can we redirect to home, about or portfolio page?
+How can we redirect to `home`, `about` or `portfolio` page?

-> Great solution for that is react router dom
+> Great solution for that is `react-router-dom`

 > Install react router dom from terminal: